Fantom-foundation/lachesis_launch/docs/launch-validator.md

 If you omitted the `--validator.password` flag, then you will be prompted for the password in terminal.
 - `$CACHE` is amount of memory allocated for go-opera.
 Substitute half of server RAM capacity in MB.
 - Use only `--syncmode full` option.
-- Use only `--db.preset ldb-1` or `--db.preset legacy-ldb` options.

 It's complete.
 Your node is running!